Paid Compatibility Report

 Step 3 — Payment, settle then persist

-When the agent retries with an X-PAYMENT header carrying its payment payload, the route settles and persists in a fixed sequence.
+When the agent retries with a payment-signature header carrying its payment payload (x-payment is accepted as a v1 fallback), the route settles and persists in a fixed sequence.
 The order of operations is the correctness guarantee:

 - Verify — call the payment facilitator.
 Verification is fail-closed: any error, non-success response, or exception is treated as unverified.
 If unverified, the order is marked